SSWConsulting/SSW.Rules.Content/rules/label-your-assets/rule.md

 <!--endintro-->

-Businesses generally need to provide their employees with a multitude of assets e.g.:
+Businesses generally need to provide their employees with a multitude of assets.
+E.g.:

 1. Keyboards
 2. Mouses